 As I was leaving the store our eyes crossed and she mouthed me a “Thank you”, and then happily turned back to the next person in line.
 I knew she felt better and so did I. It is amazing what just a bit of kindness can do for everyone involved.

 I’d like to tell you that I always handle situations in the same thoughtful and compassionate way I did that day, but the truth is....I don’t.
 I wish did and I really try to.
 But it doesn’t always happen.
-What I’ve found though is that kindness is an addiction.
-Once you taste a little, you want more.
-Now this is one addiction that is good for all of us.
-So won’t you join me in some random acts of kindness?
-But be careful because as you probably already know, it’s contagious.
+So won’t you join me in making an effort to share some extra random acts of kindness in the new year?